Alpine Grove Partners specializes in building real estate operating companies that acquire and transform real estate

 U.S. Creative Office – VPI

 Cyclically low real estate prices in U.S. gateway cities after the Global Financial Crisis offered acquisition opportunities below replacement cost.
 Alpine Grove teamed up with an experienced West Coast developer to target media and technology tenants after recognizing their specific space requirements were not being met by the market.
-The Platform acquired and renovated creative office assets at pricing significantly below replacement cost.
+The Platform acquired and renovated creative office assets at pricing below replacement cost.
 The in-place yield on total cost led Alpine Grove to be comfortable with existing rents in the short-term with a long-term view.
 The property was priced on an unlevered basis and represented an attractive risk-adjusted return.

 Alpine Grove Partners targets undervalued or dislocated real estate opportunities that require transformation to realize their full value.
 Alpine Grove and its operating businesses design and execute business plans that may include repositioning, redevelopment, rebranding, or renovation.

 Aurelis, Europaviertel, Frankfurt

 German Industrial – Aurelis

 Alpine Grove acquired Deutsche Bahn’s non-operational real estate portfolio comprised of properties in close proximity to railway lines.
 Alpine Grove saw an opportunity to redevelop undermanaged assets, improve operational efficiency, and develop unused land.
-Alpine installed a new management team and restructured operations, systems, and processes to build a best-in-class development and asset management business.
-Alpine Grove continues to improve the quality of the portfolio through interim sales, while continuing to add value to existing assets through development, redevelopment, and capital expenditure.
+The Firm installed a new management team and restructured operations, systems, and processes to build a best-in-class development and asset management business.
+Alpine Grove continues to improve the quality of the portfolio through interim sales, while adding value to existing assets through development, redevelopment, and capital expenditure.

-Alpine Grove continuously evaluates the market prices of its assets in relation to their intrinsic values and seeks to exit assets when prices exceed long-term intrinsic values.
-Alpine Grove determines the maximal exit method, selling via individual asset sales, private portfolio sales, or public offerings.
+Alpine Grove evaluates the market prices of its assets in relation to their intrinsic values and seeks to exit when prices exceed long-term intrinsic values.
+Alpine Grove has exited platforms via individual asset sales, private portfolio sales, and public offerings.

 Spazio, Edificio Sedici, Milan